We tested all the most popular SD memory cards, both UHS-II and UHS-I in the Canon G7X Mark III to find the best performing and most practical cards.

 This chart shows how fast each memory card performed in the G7XIII.

-To perform the test a continuous burst is shot until the buffer fills.
+A continuous burst is shot to perform the test until the buffer fills.
 The amount of data created is then calculated against how long it takes for the buffer to clear.
 This test is run a few times to troubleshoot any problems.

 Speed Chart